We all say Christmas isn’t about the presents, and we mean it.

 This global problem requires global action.

-Truly purposive action is holistic – individual behavioural change needs to lead to ‘awkward conversations’ in our communities about the situation, along with collective action that makes societal change.
+Truly purposive action is holistic – individual behavioural change leading to ‘awkward conversations’ in our communities, plus collective action aiming to influence widespread societal change.

 The choices we make as consumers have already been influencing producers, but there’s a long way to go.